 As a more apt metaphor, you might say that the sales landscape is built on a series of constantly shifting tectonic plates.
 As technology changes the way buyers make purchasing decisions, salespeople are forced to shift their approaches and selling tactics to meet them.
 It’s all about meeting the buyer on their terms.

 B2B buyers have access to an unprecedented amount of information, able to click effortlessly between competitors’ websites looking for information.
 But that’s not to say they always use this information.
 They might do surface-level research, but they still rely on salespeople to lead them through the buyer’s journey.

 In this post, let’s discuss how you, as a sales rep or sales manager, can leverage technology and insights on speed to remain a competitive force in your industry.

 First and foremost, the best way for your sales team to stay competitive is to leverage technology, both for productivity and insights.
+Having a good business proposal can work wonders for conversions, so using a business proposal tool which automates and streamlines parts of the process is good at a basic level.
 A sales engagement platform, for instance, uses powerful workflow automation software to ensure that your reps are making more touches, qualifying more leads and leading your team to more sales.
 With industry competition as fierce as it is, your reps can’t simply hang their hats on a couple of cold calls they make to big prospects.
 They have to work every lead, with relevant content and across several touches.

 A sales engagement platform also has sales tracking software for real-time sales insights including call activity metrics, individual rep performance and lead campaign performance.
 These are invaluable insights if you hope to improve your reps’ performance and improve inbound marketing efforts.